bkomazec/ConnectTwilioUsingPowershell/README.md

 # ConnectTwilioUsingPowershell
-Create a Powershell version of Twilio service SMS API
+This module should enable sending SMS messages via the Twilio service using Powershell